blakedietz/blakedietz.me/content/posts/elixir-learnings-2020-week-3/index.md

 #### You can't use @doc on private functions

-Interestingly you can't use doc for private functions.
+Interestingly you can't use `@doc` macro for private functions.
 I understand the argument that documentation shouldn't be generated for private functions, but it is a little surprising that you have to use multiline comments instead of doc strings to document them.

 ### Metaprogramming